|Popular in||January||High demand for flights, 43% potential price rise|

 But when you book flights to New Mexico and experience the state, you’ll realize that not all is old and ancient.
 Tourism still serves as a large financial boost to the New Mexico economy.
 Tourists booking New Mexico flights and accommodations take plenty of time to visit the ruins at Fort Union and pay their respects to Billy the Kid.

-New Mexico climate
+Popular Destinations in New Mexico

 The rainy season is July through early September.
 Santa Fe and Taos, at 7,000 feet, have midsummer highs in the low 90s (F).
 Albuquerque, at 5,300 feet, is about 10 degrees warmer.
 Summers in the plains and deserts usually exceed 100 degrees.
 Winter days in Santa Fe and Taos can be in the 50s, and some snow falls but melts quickly.
 The lower Rio Grande Valley gets under 2 inches of snow; the ski resorts receive up to 300.
 Spring and fall are mild.